openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

     *   Zero Election
         1. Connect a single P4RT client with an election ID (high: 0, low: 0) and no other active P4RT clients for the corresponding device_id.
-        2. Verify that the client is able to read and not write.
+        2. Verify that the client is able to read and not write using Get and Set ForwardingPipelineConfig requests.
     *   Long Evolution
         1. Connect five P4RT clients to the same device_id with election_id's
             1,2,3,4,5